The Apprentice (franchise): Original series

-In June of 2016, Trump announced his campaign to run for President of the United States of America.
-He made several racially-charged remarks during his speech and was subsequently fired by NBC.
+In June 2015, Trump announced his campaign to run for President of the United States of America.
+He was accused of making several racially-charged remarks during his speech and was subsequently fired by NBC.
 Actor and former Governor of California Arnold Schwarzenegger replaced Trump, beginning in Season 15.

 International versions

 There are currently over 70 winners of the format, the first being Bill Rancic of the United States.